IDS6145-18Spring/assignment-1-practice-designing-models-tyrone11416/README.md

-## Smart City (My Problem) Simulation
+## Smart City (Smart Street Light Poles) Simulation

-(remove: for part 3 add two to three sentences here and link the [**(Smart Street Light Pole Analysis)**](analysis/README.md) file in the analysis folder - which describe how you would simulate this - type of simulation, rough details -inputs, outputs - how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)
+The simulation aspect of the design is critical to test the actual products within the pole.
+The water detection, environmental sensors, and the concealed placement speaker system are essential.
+The smart street light pole will enhance the city environment by providing essential resources at the fingertips of the end users. [**(Smart Street Light Pole Analysis)**](analysis/README.md)

-## Smart City (My Problem) Model
+## Smart City (Smart Street Light Poles) Model

 [**Code template**](code/README.md) - Starting coding framework for the (insert your exact problem here.)